szhen0340/SecureSquared/challenges.md

 **Description**: SecureSquared uses an advanced AI system to screen job applicants.
 The company claims its AI is unbiased and secure, but rumor has it that the system contains a hidden vulnerability.
 As a security researcher, your task is to investigate if the AI screener can be manipulated to reveal sensitive information.

-**Task**: Navigate to the Careers page and submit a specially crafted resume text file that tricks the AI screener into revealing a hidden flag.
+**Task**: Navigate to the Careers page and submit a specially crafted resume text file that tricks the AI screener into revealing a secret.

 **Link:** [SecureSquared Careers](https://ctf-securesquared.vercel.app/careers)